-In synchronous V.25bis autodialing, you can configure the RX-Series for BSC (%V2), HDLC-NRZ (%V3) and HDLC-NRZI (%V4) formats, but &Q2 must also be enabled (consider prestored factory configuration &F5).
+In synchronous V.25bis autodialing, you can configure the modem for BSC (%V2), HDLC-NRZ (%V3) and HDLC-NRZI (%V4) formats, but &Q2 must also be enabled.

-To select V.25bis-BSC autodialing, first asynchronously configure your RX-Series options as necessary (terminal speed at 38,400 bps).
+To select V.25bis-BSC autodialing, first asynchronously configure your modem options as necessary (terminal speed at 38,400 bps).
 Use AT commands to set the line speed and any other capabilities you may need.
-Once the RX-Series has been configured properly, you can then enable the V.25bis autodialer.
+Once the modem has been configured properly, you can then enable the V.25bis autodialer.
 For example, if you want to select V.25bis-BSC, use an asynchronous terminal and type: